-The Way Out
+The Plan That Could Give Us Our Lives Back

 If labs don’t have the capacity to turn around doctors’ tests, which are often fast-tracked, they definitely do not have the capacity to test contagious people who are wholly asymptomatic.
 These silent spreaders may remain infectious for weeks but never develop any symptoms.
 They are the virus’s “secret power,” one testing executive told us, and they account for 20 to 40 percent of all infections.
 Some evidence suggests that they may be more infectious than symptomatic people, carrying higher viral loads for longer.

 The challenge is clear: We need an enormous number of tests.
-The American population at large—and not just feverish, coughing people—has to be screened.
+As some have argued since the spring, the American population at large—and not just feverish, coughing people—has to be screened.
 Let’s say, for instance, that you wanted to test everyone in the U.S. once a week.
 That’s 45 million tests a day.
 How can we get there?

 In the immediate future, the only way to increase testing is to squeeze more tests out of the existing PCR system.
 Our best bet to do so fast is through a technique called “pooling,” which could get a few hundred thousand more tests out of the system every day.